arben777/simple-elysium-wizard-GaryV/README.md

 ## Conclusion:

-The Baby-AGI Investor Showcase is designed to provide a seamless demonstration experience for potential investors.
+The Elysium Innovations Investor Showcase is designed to provide a seamless demonstration experience for potential investors.
 By showcasing relevant prompts and an interactive AI, we hope to engage and impress our audience.
 If you have any questions or need further customizations, please refer to the documentation or reach out to our team.